 A 5×5 Reading Event* + Open Mic

-Please join us on Tuesday, October 1st, at 7:00pm, at Moon Palace Books, for our next 5×5 reading, featuring five fantastic writers: aegor ray, Louise Waakaa’igan, Michael Kleber-Diggs, Moheb Soliman, and Paul van Dyke.
-This reading, and the open mic afterward, will be hosted by Erin Sharkey and Davi Gray.
+Please join us on Tuesday, February 4th, at 7:00pm, at Moon Palace Books, for our next 5×5 Reading, featuring five fantastic writers: Carolyn Holbrook, Louise Waakaa’igan, Marlin M. Jenkins, Rachel Moritz, and Ty Chapman.

 There’s an event on Facebook, or you can add it to your Google Calendar or download an ICS file to add it to other calendars.